mkahrl/RangeCardPro/README.md

 Inspired by the infantry and sharp shooter concept of the hand drawn 'range card'

-Range Card provides a constant update range and bearing of all geo points on the map to a base reference point, which can be any geo point, or the user's GPS poistion.
+Range Card provides a constant update range and bearing of all geo points on the map to a base reference point, which can be any geo point, or the user's GPS position.

 * Geo points can be added any where on the map, or to the current GPS location.
 * Geo points can be edited and dragged to adjust.